-A. PERMIT REQUIRED

-1. All telecom facilities proposed to be located on City-owned or City-held trust property must first apply for and receive a permit under the provisions of Chapter 15.70.

-2. All proposals affecting City-owned or City-held trust property shall be processed via this Policy through the Planning Department.
-Successful projects shall receive a "Telecom Permit."

-B. AGREEMENT REQUIRED
+III.
+AGREEMENT REQUIRED

-All telecom facilities located on City-owned property or City-held Trust property must have an agreement approved as to form by the City Attorney and approved as to substance (including, but not limited to, compensation, term, insurance requirements, bonding requirements, and hold harmless provisions) by the City Manager.
+All telecom facilities located on City-owned property or City-held Trust property must have an agreement approved as to form by the City Attorney and approved as to substance (including, but not limited to, compensation, term, insurance requirements, bonding requirements, and hold harmless provisions) by the City Manager or their designee prior to the submittal of an application for the necessary permits.

+IV.
+PERMIT REQUIRED

+A. Unless otherwise exempt, all telecom facilities proposed to be located on City-owned or City-held trust property must first apply for and receive a permit under the provisions of Chapter 20.49, or any successor chapter.

+B. All proposals affecting City-owned or City-held trust property shall be processed via this Policy through the Community Development Department and Public Works Department pursuant to the Municipal Code requirements.

-C. CITY SITES ELIGIBLE OR INELIGIBLE FOR FACILITY PLACEMENT
+V. CITY SITES ELIGIBLE OR INELIGIBLE FOR FACILITY PLACEMENT

-1. Sites Eligible for Use.
+A. Sites Eligible for Use.
 The City Council has determined that the following City locations are acceptable for placement of wireless devices:

-a.
-Fire Stations
+1. Fire Stations

-b.
-Newport Beach City Hall
+2. Newport Beach City Hall

-c.
-Parks
+3. Parks

-d.
-Police Headquarters
+4. Police Headquarters

-e.
-Lifeguard Headquarters
+5. Lifeguard Headquarters

-f.
-Piers

-g.
-The OASIS Senior Center
+6. The Community Centers

-h.
-Medians and parkways along public streets
+7. Medians and parkways along public streets

-i.
-The Central Library and Branch Libraries
+8. The Central Library and Branch Libraries

-j.
-The Utilities and General Services Corporate Yards
+9. The Municipal Operations Corporate Yards

-k.
-Qualifying City-held easements
+10. Qualifying City-held easements

-l.
-Streetlights (following certification and acceptance by the Utilities Department of an effective test of the facility's impacts to the light standard under various environmental conditions)
+11. Streetlights (following certification and acceptance by the Municipal Operations Department of an effective test of the facility's impacts to the light standard under various environmental conditions), which may be located upon the right-of-way, City-trust held property.

-m.
-Traffic Signal poles (following certification and acceptance by the Public Works Department of an effective test of the facility's impacts to the traffic signal pole under various environmental conditions)
+12. Leased City property, subject to the lease provisions.

-2. Sites Ineligible for Use.
+B. Sites Ineligible for Use.
 The City Council has determined that the following City locations are unacceptable for placement of wireless devices in accordance with the entirety of this Policy:

-a.
 Open space areas owned by the City where placement of facilities in these areas would aesthetically impair the pristine nature of the area.

+Other properties owned by the City where the placement of facilities would conflict with existing structures, including utilities, or impede views, or otherwise impact use of the facility or property for its designated purpose.

+Traffic Signal Poles

-D. COMPENSATION AND TERM
+VI.
+COMPENSATION AND TERM

 The City Manager shall follow these rules when developing any Agreement for the placement of any wireless device on City property:

-1. Compensation shall be equal to fair market value, taking into account rent charged by owners of public or private properties within Newport Beach or neighboring cities for a similar type of facility and location.
-Such compensation shall be determined via a Rent Survey conducted by the City Manager's Office.
+A. Compensation shall be equal to fair market value, taking into account rent charged by owners of public or private properties within Newport Beach or neighboring cities for a similar type of facility and location.
+Such compensation shall be determined via a Rent Survey conducted by the City every five (5) years, as adjusted by the Consumer Price Index (CPI) each calendar year during non-survey years.

-2. The Agreement shall provide for a specific term to be determined by the City Manager.
-Where the term exceeds five (5) years, at the fifth year and every five years thereafter, rent shall be adjusted to fair market value using the Rent Survey ("Market-Based Adjustment").
+B. The Agreement shall provide for a specific term to be determined by the City Manager.
+Where the term exceeds five (5) years, at the fifth year and every five years thereafter, rent shall be adjusted to fair market value using the Rent Survey ("Market-Based Adjustment"), or the adjusted rate as prescribed by the lease terms, whichever is greater.

-3. The Agreement shall provide for the following rent adjustments:
+C. The Agreement shall provide for the following rent adjustments:

-a.
-Rent shall be adjusted annually by the Consumer Price Index for All Urban Consumers, Anaheim-Riverside-Los Angeles or a similar index; and
+1. Rent shall be adjusted annually by the Consumer Price Index (CPI) for All Urban Consumers, Anaheim-Riverside-Los Angeles or a similar index; and